Dmitri Voronkov: Playing career

-Voronkov made his KHL debut for Ak Bars Kazan during the 2018–19 KHL season, playing in three regular season games and one playoff game in February 2019.
-He was drafted 114th overall by the Columbus Blue Jackets in the 2019 NHL Entry Draft.
+Voronkov made his KHL debut for Ak Bars Kazan during the 2018–19 season, playing in three regular season games and one playoff game in February 2019.
+He was drafted 114th overall by the Columbus Blue Jackets in the 2019 NHL entry draft.

+Following his fifth season with Ak Bars in 2022–23, helping the club reach the Gagarin Cup finals, Voronkov signed a two-year, entry-level contract to join the Columbus Blue Jackets on 4 April 2023.

 International play

 On 23 January 2022, Voronkov was named to the roster to represent Russian Olympic Committee athletes at the 2022 Winter Olympics.